February 23, 2026 · 8 min read

 Recommending Platforms

-When recommending casinos for crash players, verify crash game availability and version.
-Check house edge if published.
-Ensure bet limits suit your audience.
-Confirm provably fair is properly implemented.
-Test that mobile crash game works well.
+When recommending casinos for crash players, do the actual work: verify crash game availability and version, check house edge if published, ensure bet limits suit your audience, confirm provably fair is properly implemented, and test that mobile gameplay is smooth.
+Crash players will notice if you haven't actually used the platform you're promoting.

-For affiliate programs, PureOdds offers 50% RevShare with crash games available—high-engagement crash players can generate significant ongoing value.
+For affiliate programs, PureOdds offers 50% RevShare with crash games available.
+High-engagement crash players generate significant ongoing wagering volume, which makes RevShare particularly lucrative for this segment.

 Responsible Gambling Considerations